 Elizabeth Driggs studied at the Art Students League under William Merritt Chase; at the Art Institute of Chicago under John Johansen, Martha Baker, Frederick Richardson, Frederick Warren Freer, and John Vanderpoel; and at the Brandywine School under Howard Pyle.
 Baker, Vanderpoel, and Pyle died in in the same year, 1911.

-Elizabeth Driggs Bacon was a painter of portraits, landscapes, and still lifes.
+Elizabeth Driggs Bacon was a painter of portraits, landscapes, and still-life.
 She also created large, decorative scenes from mythology.
 She exhibited in Indianapolis and Richmond and in Chicago with the Hoosier Salon.
 Elizabeth won prizes at the Hoosier Salon and at the Indiana State Fair in 1926.
 The latter was first prize for a poster in color.
 The titles of her paintings exhibited at the Hoosier Salon include "The Apple Tree," "Theft of the Grapes," "Gazelles," and "The Boar Hunt."
 She was also a member of several art organizations.

 In 1922, Elizabeth Driggs Bacon co-founded Orchard Country Day School, an experimental first grade in Indianapolis.
 One of the other co-founders of the school, Mary Stewart Carey, donated her home and apple orchard, located at 5050 North Meridian Street, for the school.
 It is still in operation as The Orchard School and is located at 615 West 64th Street.